jbennett/rails_icons/README.md

 # Rails Icons

+> [!NOTE]
+> This README is for the main branch.
+For the latest stable version, see the [release branch README](https://github.com/Rails-Designer/rails_icons/blob/18deb5326d621d5766595222af6ad77bb3361713/README.md)

 Add any icon library to a Rails app.
 Rails Icons has first-party support for a [handful of libraries](#first-party-libraries).
 It is library agnostic so it can be used with any icon library using the same interface.

 ```erb